apache/fury-site/docs/guide/dart/index.md

 An ordinary annotated class includes its concrete superclass and applied-mixin storage.
 Public and same-library private inherited fields need no parent annotation.
-See [Code Generation](code-generation.md) for cross-library private fields and constructor requirements.
+See [Struct Inheritance](inheritance.md) for private fields, constructors, mixins, and field inclusion options.

 ## API Overview